SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Members.md

 -	Put together physical documentation in Word document of all required sections
 -	Print out physical documentation and put into binder
 -	Assist other team members with coming up project idea
--	Check in with team members on Wednesday and Friday for new documentation to add to collected documents
+-	Check in with team members on Wednesday and Sunday for new documentation to add to collected documents
 ### Week 2
 - Help update GitHub with new required sections
 -	Update documentation with new required sections
 -	Assist with design and implementation as instructed by team lead
--	Check in with team members on Wednesday and Friday for new documentation to add to collected documents
+-	Check in with team members on Wednesday and Sunday for new documentation to add to collected documents
 ### Week 3
 -	Help update GitHub with new required sections
 -	Update documentation with new required sections
 -	Assist with implementation, testing, and maintenance as instructed by team lead
--	Check in with team members on Wednesday and Friday for new documentation to add to collected documents
+-	Check in with team members on Wednesday and Sunday for new documentation to add to collected documents

 [Home Page](https://github.com/SirRexOfRider/CYBR404-UNK-Oregon-Trail/tree/main)